CONWAY — Location, location, location.

 That’s the triple-word mantra of the real estate world.
 Though there is disagreement about the term’s origin — perhaps it was published in the Chicago Tribune in 1926, or perhaps coined by Lord Harold Samuel in Britain 1944 — one thing is for sure: Our location is drawing buyers to the Granite State in droves.

 According to the New Hampshire Realtors’ August report, the actual number of sales were slightly down from the same month last year.
 However, this August’s $800 million total — with properties having a median selling price of $349,450 — represents the highest sales month in the state’s history.

-The median sales price for single-family residences in Carroll County was $294,250, up 13.2 percent year over year.
+Carroll and Coos County are very much part of this boom.
+NHR’s August New Hampshire Market Data Snapshot, which compares sales to August 2019, shows that the median sales price for single-family residences in Carroll County was $294,250, up 13.2 percent year over year.

 The county reported $63 million in property sales, up 45.1 percent.
 Sales that closed totaled 150, up 11.9 percent; and pending sales numbering 191 were up 45.8 percent.

 Coos County had a median sales price of $130,000, up 23.8 percent; $12 million in sales, up 50.6 percent; closed sales of 71, up 24.6 percent; and pending sales, up 101, or 110.4 percent.

 The robust market raises the following questions that are being heard around the Mount Washington Valley: How much of the new activity is being driven by the coronavirus pandemic?
 Who, exactly, is moving into our villages and towns, and will they stay?
 And how healthy is lending in today’s new realty reality?

 Here’s a look at the impact and what’s driving the phenomena.